cxinu/Collatz-Conjecture/README.md

 # Collatz-Conjecture
-Analysis on a simple mathematics 3x+1 conjecture
+Analysis on a simple mathematical 3x+1 conjecture